tucazorron/tucazorron/README.md

 🤖 Learning more about Artificial Intelligence with Python and Jupyter Notebook

-👜 Have experience with C, C++, Python, Ruby on Rails
+👜 Have experience with C, C++, Python, Ruby on Rails, React JS

 🎵 In love with programming and music!